 6. Laying the Tile

 If you want to do it the easy way, try SimpleMat.
-It’s basically a big roll of double sided tape that first adheres to your wall, then you stick your tiles to it.
-It’s way easier and cleaner than mortar and you will get the job done at least a day sooner.
+It’s a big roll of double-sided tape that first adheres to your wall; then you stick your tiles to it.
+It’s way easier and cleaner than mortar, and you will get the job done at least a day sooner.

 Start laying the tile from the middle going outwards.
-Make sure that your pattern is set and you are satisfied with the pattern that you have made.
-You will need a tile saw to cut special pieces to fit around power receptacles, switches, and the edges of the wall.
+Make sure that your pattern is set and you are satisfied with the design that you have made.
+You will need a tile saw to cut individual pieces to fit around power receptacles, switches, and the edges of the wall.

 7. Grout the Tile

 Once the mortar has set (after 24hrs) or once the titles are stuck to the SimpleMat (Zero wait time), grout your tiles.
 Apply grout all over the title and make sure that every space between the bathroom tiles has been thoroughly filled with grout.
 Remove excess grout by using a cloth, sponge, or brush and then allow the tile to set for at least a day or two.